-Virtual training is the next fitness revolution.
-It’s convenience based fitness for clients to access a trainer or instructor online instead of commuting to a facility.
+Virtual personal training has become fitness revolution.
+It’s convenience-based fitness for clients to access a trainer or instructor online instead of commuting to a facility.
 The potential is limitless.

 The advent of the internet and social media has connected the world in ways that were not possible just decades ago.
 We can obtain full degrees, certifications, and teach – all online.
 Even fitness classes are available virtually and on-demand.

 In the past, the expectation of the fitness industry was to entice members of the general public to seek its many services.
 Now, the fitness industry is being called to deliver its services and make its professionals available to the general public in a new way – virtually and “on demand”.
 If you haven’t thought about bringing your business online, here are some key characteristics to know ahead of time.

 What is virtual personal training?

 Virtual fitness training takes many forms.
 It can be a collection of streaming videos that are pre-recorded (or live) and shared through a platform or app.
 Or, it can include live training and coaching sessions offered in a variety of ways.
 There are even some hybrid versions where coaching is blended with in-person and online activities.